 Let’s celebrate their wins and losses and watch them thrive.
 The knowledge is there and when we listen, it spurts out daily.

 And finally, let’s let ourselves off the hook.
-We set such amazing expectations of what we want our children to do and know, and what time and in what manner; and this can be a good thing.
-I just however, do not want to miss years of enjoying my child develop organically and witness the miraculous growth of her beautiful mind.
+We set such amazing expectations of what we want our children to do, know, and in what manner.
+This can be a good thing.
+But I don’t want to miss years of enjoying my child develop organically and witness the miraculous growth of her beautiful mind.

 - Brain-Based Learning: What It Is and How To Apply It - October 18, 2021